tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 #### Should I include a summary or an objective?

+An organized and well-written resume should already be easily summarizable and should not need a summary.

 The Tech Interview Handbook recommends writing [one](https://www.techinterviewhandbook.org/resume/#write-a-headline-for-your-resume-summary).

-Personally, I have never seen a summary that adds value to the resume.
+However, I only recommend writing a summary if you are from a non-traditional background.

+Examples of non-traditional background include
+- You are changing careers.
+- You are applying for the position from a market where the company do not usually hire from.
+- The major you are graduating with is not typical of software engineers (e.g. business).
+- You had a noticeable disruption in your studies or career (e.g. conscription).

+A summary will help the reader better context before starting to understand your resume.
-An organized and well-written resume should already be easily summarizable.
+That said, your resume should still be well-organized regardless.

 #### Should I bold text within bullet points, and how should I do it?

 I would rather you emphasize your achievements early in the bullet point, which you will be doing in the Google XYZ formula anyway.
 If you really want to apply boldface, you might want to use a consistent strategy.
-One option is to bold all the technologies used, another option is to bold the metrics.
-Avoid doing both.
+There are a few stragies I suggest (choose only one of them)
+- Apply boldface the technologies used.
+- Apply boldface on the metrics.
+- Apply boldface on the keywords to found in the job description.

 #### How should I include Agile or Scrum methodologies used?

-I will advise that you do not do that.
-TBC.
+I would like you to consider this [article](https://blog.pragmaticengineer.com/project-management-at-big-tech/) on the absense of named methodologies in Big Tech.
+Therefore, I suggest not mentioning these methodologies in the bullet points.

 #### How do I cook up some metrics if my work has never been deployed to production?

 It might be possible that none of your work made it into production and there is no business metric to speak of.
-You might want to estimate the number of hours saved with that you "derisked", or describe the features you "experimented" or "prototyped".
+You might want to estimate the number of hours saved with that you "derisked".
+You can also describe the features you "experimented" or "prototyped".
+Some features can be paraphrased to look like metrics (Prototyped a feature where a user can schedule a meeting within 3 clicks).